AdobeDocs/commerce-frontend-core/src/pages/ui-components/howto/price-rendering.md

 This article shows how templates and UI components work together to render the price for any product listing(e.g. category, widget, etc).

-## About Magento price handling
+## About price handling

-Magento is able to operate with a variety of prices, taxes, and product types.
+The application is able to operate with a variety of prices, taxes, and product types.

-The following is a short list of Magento prices:
+The following is a short list of prices:

 1. Special Price.
 1. Tier Price.